Welcome to the BTBA Educare Safeguarding Training Page. Here you will find general information on how to register and complete the course.

 In order to adhere to GDPR, The British Tenpin Bowling Association will only use your personal information for the use of registering and correspondence relating to the Educare Training Scheme.
 We will hold your personal information for the duration of the BTBA’s contract with Educare (two years from May 2018).
 The BTBA will not share your personal information with third parties unrelated to the Educare contract.

 If you have any queries regarding registration, please email email@example.com.
-The administration team coordinating the Educare Package are Karen Costello and Terry Searle.
+The administration team coordinating the Educare Package are Stuart Watson and Terry Searle.

 General Information and Frequently Asked Questions